LBNL-ETA/radbsdf/docs/source/index.rst

    hemis_specular_reflectance = sd_data.get_direct_hemi(ivec, radbsdf.SFLAGS["Rs"])
    hemis_diffuse_reflectance = sd_data.get_direct_hemi(ivec, radbsdf.SFLAGS["Rd"])

-We can also query the BSDFF given a pair of incience and exiting angle.
-The outgoing angle needs also to be in cartesian coordiate:
+We can also query the BSDF given a pair of incience and exiting angle.
+The outgoing angle needs also to be in Cartesian coordinate system:

 .. code-block::

    sd_data.query(ovec, ivec)

-In addition, we can also query the projected solid angle for a given angle of incience:
+In addition, we can also query the projected solid angle for a given angle of incidence:

 .. code-block::